 The 4-lane On-alignment Alternative would require 2.21 acres from 3 sections of the KMSF-NU that border WIS 23.
 WIS 23 impacts to the state forest cannot be avoided because the state forest is on both sides of WIS 23.
-While Passing Lane and Hybrid Alternatives do not have a Section 4(f) use of the property, corridor preservation associated with Passing Lane and Hybrid Alternatives would preserve the same acreage needed for the 4-lane On-alignment Alternative.
+While Passing Lane and Hybrid Alternatives do not have a Section 4(f) use of the property, corridor preservation associated with the Passing Lane and Hybrid Alternatives would preserve the same acreage needed for the 4-lane On-alignment Alternative.
 Alternatives that fully avoid the KMSF-NU require a substantial relocation of WIS 23 for two or more miles and the extension of the project beyond Plymouth.
 These impacts are so great that they are not prudent.

-WisDOT acquired the 2.21 acres from 3 sections of the KMSF-NU right of way after the 2014 LS SFEIS in August 11, 2014.
+WisDOT acquired the 2.21 acres of right of way from three sections of the KMSF-NU after the 2014 LS SFEIS in August 11, 2014 before the ROD was vacated.
 To mitigate these WIS 23 impacts to the KMSF-NU, WisDOT purchased 4.275 acres of land adjacent to the state forest west boundary.
 WisDOT transferred ownership to WDNR on February 18, 2016 to satisfy conditions associated with the Section 4(f) de minimis impact finding and Section 6(f) conversion requirements in the 2014 LS SFEIS.
 A portion of this land would be used for the rerouting of the IAT/State Equestrian Trail and providing a grade-separated crossing for the trails under WIS 23.